Montebello Bus Lines: Montebello Link

 Montebello Link begins operations in 1997.
 Montebello Bus Lines contracts five Metrolink feeder routes offers a curb-to-curb shuttle to and from the Montebello/Commerce Metrolink station during the peak hours.
 This reservation-based service utilizes shuttles that meet the Metrolink's arriving schedule in the morning and take passengers to major employment centers.
 The feeder routes also carry commuters back to the station in the afternoon.

 Dial-A-Taxi

-The City of Montebello also operates Montebello Dial-A-Taxi since 2007, a programmed which offers transport for elderly residents and qualified handicapped persons of any age and their attendants.
-15,000 residents utilize this service.
+The City of Montebello has also operated Montebello Dial-A-Taxi since 2007, a program which offers transport for elderly residents and qualified handicapped persons of any age and their attendants.